DominicSamoes/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 4 The script displays current directory contents, including hidden files using the long format Task 5 Display current directory with more information Task 6 Script that creates a directory named my first directory in the /tmp/ directory
+Task 4 The script displays current directory contents, including hidden files using the long format Task 5 Display current directory with more information Task 6 Script that creates a directory named my first directory in the /tmp/ directory Task 7 Move the file betty from /tmp/ to /tmp/my first directory